DerekShearin/Horiseon/README.md

 Combined repeatative blocks.
 Suggest adding social media links to footer, or alternatively the Social Media content box.
-Added alt tags for images for accessibility. changed some tags to semantic tags for accessibility
+Added alt tags for images for accessibility.
+Changed some tags to semantic tags for accessibility Had issues with GITHUB had to recreate the Repository/folder.
+Commit history lost.